Requirements for Undergraduate Degrees

 Procedures

-Students who wish to pursue a minor must declare the minor with and be advised by the department offering the minor, their site director, or the distance learning representative.
+Students who wish to pursue a minor must declare the minor with and be advised by the department offering the minor, their Student Success Advisor (for online students), or the distance learning representative.
 Students completing a minor should present the minor for certification when submitting applications for graduation.

 Following are approved academic minors: